dhconnelly/gabby/README.md

 # gabby

-a zero-dependency llama 3 inference server from scratch in c++
+a zero-dependency llama 3.2 inference server from scratch in c++ and cuda

 currently under active development, see status below

+my december 2024 project, i've retired from advent of code :)

 ## status